-The result of a fresh collaboration between Brian May and American singer, songwriter and guitarist Arielle, this exceptional instrument is the first original build that the Queen virtuoso has actively contributed to since he and his father embarked on the construction of the Red Special almost 60 years ago.
+The result of a fresh collaboration between Sir Brian May and young American singer, songwriter, and guitarist Arielle, this exceptional instrument is the first original build that the Queen virtuoso has actively contributed to since he and his father embarked on the construction of the Red Special 60 years ago.

 The Arielle takes its cue from classic 20th century guitar design, combining a sleek, retro-futuristic look, raised centre-strip, vintage two-piece pickguard and contrasting switchplate with the Red Special's distinctive 24" scale, 3-a-side headstock, series wound Tri-Sonics, and famous pickup/phase switching matrix.

-Conceived as a competitively priced counterpart to the best-selling BMG Special, this exceptional instrument has been brought to vivid life by the House Music team to celebrate the 20th anniversary of their successful ongoing partnership with the maestro and delivers everything you would expect from a Brian May Guitar — impeccable design, superior quality, pro-spec construction, exceptional playability, and amazing tonal dexterity.
+Conceived as a counterpart to the best-selling BMG Special, this exceptional instrument was brought to vivid life in 2021 by the House Music team to celebrate the 20th anniversary of their successful ongoing partnership with the maestro and delivers everything you would expect from a Brian May Guitar — impeccable design, superior quality, pro-spec construction, exceptional playability, and amazing tonal dexterity.

 Born in New Jersey, raised in California and Hawaii, and now splitting her time between the UK and and the USA, Arielle is a fiercely independent and determined young performer and recording artist blessed with a crystal clear, four-octave voice, exceptional guitar chops, and a musical style that combines the vocal purity of Karen Carpenter and Joni Mitchell with the bombastic guitar stylings of Jeff Beck and Brian May.
 Proudly self-identifying as a "nineties child, with a sixties and seventies soul", she has written and recorded seven self-released EPs and two long-players to date, gaining ever-increasing international notoriety and critical plaudits for her emotionally drenched, organic, classic folk-rock stylings.